Introduction

 They need a format that is light enough to finish and structured enough to reuse.

 That balance matters.
 If the format is too loose, the output becomes vague.
 If it is too heavy, the retrospective gets delayed until nobody wants to do it.
-The strongest project retrospective template for startup teams usually keeps project scope visible, separates observation from interpretation, and ends in reusable decisions rather than generic takeaways.
+The strongest project retrospective template for startup teams usually does three things well:

 That last point is where many retrospectives weaken.